 Sometimes our science aquarium isn’t a forever home for animals—sometimes we’re just a stop along their life’s journey.
 Let’s meet a a beloved resident that has moved on to bluer waters.

 Joy the Loggerhead Sea Turtle

-Meet Joy, our Science Aquarium’s young loggerhead turtle.
-She is stubborn, feisty, and does things in her own time in her own way.
-Her powerful jaws allow her to eat hard-shelled creatures like sea urchins, horseshoe crabs, clams, and mussels.
-At the Aquarium, we are keeping her shell clean.
-In the wild she will carry many small animals and plants on it throughout her long migrations.
+Joy was stubborn, feisty, and did things in her own time in her own way.
+Her powerful jaws allowed her to eat hard-shelled creatures like sea urchins, horseshoe crabs, clams, and mussels.
+At the aquarium, we kept her shell clean.
+In the wild, she would carry many small animals and plants on it throughout her long migrations.

 Loggerheads are an endangered species.
-That is one reason we are taking such good care of Joy, who is recovering from injuries that she sustained after cold-stunning.“Cold-stunning” is when a cold-blooded creature like Joy is suddenly surrounded by temperatures too cold for her body to work correctly.
+That is one reason we took such good care of Joy.
+Her injuries happened after she was cold-stunned.
+“Cold-stunning” is when a cold-blooded creature like Joy is suddenly surrounded by temperatures too cold for her body to work correctly.
 Joy's shell was damaged by the cold temperatures.
 Some of it died and fell off!

 The inner coast of Cape Cod is a well-known world hot spot for sea turtle cold-stunning.
 More than 100 turtles can come ashore in a single day if there is an influx of unusually cold water, usually caused by a storm.
 In the 2018 mass cold-stunning event, one of them was Joy.

-Joy spent nearly two years with us, regrowing her damaged shell and regaining her strength.
+Joy spent nearly 2 years with us, regrowing her damaged shell and regaining her strength.
 In late August 2020, Joy was tagged and released back into the wild off Cape Cod.

 Did You Know